 An alternate syntax is provided for splitting the read-write file among two or more disks (or file systems).
 Each location is followed by a maximum size for the file segment at that location.
 The size of each file segment is given in 8-byte words (default).
 This value may also be followed by KB, MB, GB, TB, KW, MW, GW or TW (without intervening spaces) to specify units of kilo-, mega-, giga- or tera-bytes or words.
 A value of -1 for any size parameter indicates that any and all available space may be used, and a value of 0 indicates that an existing segment should retain its current size.
 The locations may be either directory locations, or full pathnames.
 Note that directory specifications must include terminal slashes (on UNIX systems).

 Copy the data on the unformatted binary matrix element file matfile to the active checkpoint file at the start of the job step.
 This directive is similar %OldChk but takes the data from the specified file.
-In Rev. B.01 and later, the file name may be followed by the keyword i4lab to specify that the file uses 4-byte integers: e.g., %OldMatrix=(myfile,i4lab).
+In Rev. B.01 and later, the file name may be followed by the keyword i4lab or i8lab to specify that the file uses 4-byte or 8-byte integers (respectively): e.g., %OldMatrix=(myfile,i4lab).

 Copy the data on the raw binary matrix element file matfile to the active checkpoint file at the start of the job step.
 This directive is similar %OldChk but takes the data from the specified file.
-In Rev. B.01 and later, the file name may be followed by the keyword i4lab to specify that the file uses 4-byte integers: e.g., %OldRaw=(myfile,i4lab).
+In Rev. B.01 and later, the file name may be followed by the keyword i4lab or i8lab to specify that the fileuses 4-byte or 8-byte integers (respectively): e.g., %OldRaw=(myfile,i4lab).

 Tells the program to stop the run after the Mth occurrence of Link N. For example, %KJob L502 2 will cause the run to terminate after Link 502 has been run for the second time.
 M may be omitted; it defaults to 1.